Welandagrisols/FarmerFieldSchool/replit.md

 ## Overview

-Farm Layout Planner is a web application that allows users to design and manage farm layouts through an interactive grid-based interface.
-Users can create multiple farms, add plots to each farm with customizable properties (size, position, color), and visually arrange them on a draggable grid system.
-The application provides a comprehensive farm management dashboard with real-time updates and persistent storage.
+Farm Layout Planner is a comprehensive web application that allows users to design and manage farm layouts through an interactive grid-based interface with professional surveying capabilities.
+Users can create detailed farm projects with owner information, GPS coordinates, crop planning, and layout visualization.
+The application includes a professional surveyor tool for precise land measurement, distance calculation, and boundary mapping.
+Users can create multiple farm projects, add plots with customizable properties, conduct professional surveys, and manage all data through a unified dashboard with persistent storage.

 ## User Preferences